cv4dc/cv4dc.github.io/2025/author-guidelines.md

 ### Rebuttal

-Unlike previous years, there will be no rebuttal at CV4DC 2024.
+There will be no rebuttal at CV4DC 2025.

 <!--
 After receiving the reviews, the authors may optionally submit a rebuttal to address the reviewers' comments.
-The rebuttal is limited to a one page PDF file using the rebuttal template included in the [CV4DC Author Kit](https://github.com/cvpr-org/author-kit/archive/refs/tags/CV4DC2024-v1.1.zip).
+The rebuttal is limited to a one page PDF file using the rebuttal template included in the [CV4DC Author Kit](https://github.com/cvpr-org/author-kit/archive/refs/tags/CV4DC2025-v1.1.zip).

 The author rebuttal is optional and is meant to provide you with an opportunity to rebut factual errors or to supply additional information requested by the reviewers.
 It is NOT intended to add new contributions (theorems, algorithms, experiments) that were absent in the original submission and NOT specifically requested by the reviewers.